Ed94/gencpp/docs/Parser_Algo.md

 1. Consume `friend`
 2. `parse_type`
-3. If the currok is an identifier its a function declaration (there is no support for inline definitions yet)
+3. If the currok is an identifier its a function declaration or definition
-   1. `parse_identifier`
+   1. `parse_function_after_name`
-   2. `parse_params`
-4. Consume end statement
+4. Consume end statement so long as its not a function definion
 5. Check for inline comment, `parse_comment` if exists

 ## `parse_function`